What ReString String Is Best For You?

 ReString Vivo

-Vivo is our crisp, balanced option made with recycled polyester.
-It brings a firmer, bite‑first response that rewards clean mechanics and full swings.
+Vivo is our control and spin option made with recycled polyester.
+It brings a firm, bite‑first response that rewards good technique and full swings.

 What it feels like